 Full-time graduate study consists of a minimum course load of three courses (9 credits) per semester.
+Full-time study for Doctor of Ministry students consists of a minimum of two courses (6 credits) per semester.

 Non-Matriculated Students

 Hartford Seminary welcomes students who wish to try out our courses without formally enrolling in a graduate certificate or degree program.
 There are two options for non-matriculated students, special student status or audit status.